JunyuSissi/ECM202A_2025Fall_Project_11/docs/index.md

 We designed a modular system centered around a Raspberry Pi that orchestrates sensor input, database management, and user feedback.

 ### **3.1 System Architecture**
 The system is built on an embedded platform using a Raspberry Pi, which acts as the central coordinator.
+It runs a Flask-based web server [6] to handle local data processing and user interface rendering.
 To accommodate different user needs, we designed two distinct architectural flows.

 #### **3.1.1 Voice-Recognition Architecture**
 This flow focuses on identifying users and capturing consent primarily through audio channels, ideal for hands-free interaction.